AdaCore/libadalang/README.md

 Testing
 -------

-First, make sure you have the `build/bin` directory in your PATH so the test cases can access the `parse` program.
-Then, in the top-level directory,
+Unlike the build of Libadalang itself, the testsuite framework requires Python 3.8 or later versions.
+Make sure you have the `build/bin` directory in your PATH so the test cases can access the `parse` program.
+Then, in the top-level directory, run:
-run:

     $ python testsuite/testsuite.py